-The Adviser uses advanced quantitative techniques to analyze equity securities and financial markets as a whole.
-The investment process was developed through extensive research efforts and represents a hybrid valuation modeling strategy featuring linear style-specific, sector-specific and cross-universe formats.
+The Adviser uses advanced quantitative techniques within a highly computerized environment to analyze equity securities and financial markets as a whole.
+The investment process was developed through extensive research efforts and represents a hybrid valuation modeling strategy featuring both linear and nonlinear analysis in stock-specific, sector-specific and crossuniverse formats.
 Through this hybrid strategy, the Adviser evaluates a stock's current profile relative to its own historical valuation range and also compares the same stock's current profile to the current profiles of all other stocks.
 The investment process ranks stocks according to attractiveness, providing the primary basis for investment decision making.